prantlf/grunt-html-html-reporter/README.md

 Type: `Boolean`
 Default value: `false`

-Cuts the directory from tested HTML files, when creating page titles from in the report.
+Cuts the directory from tested HTML files, when creating page titles of them in the report.
 If you use unique names for files alone, you will not get too long page titles, if you flip this flag tp `true`.

+#### showCommonPathOnly
+Type: `Boolean`
+Default value: `true`

+Cuts the same initial part of the path from tested HTML files, when the paths are used for page titles in the report.
+If you use sub-directories to organize your files, this option will make the file paths in the report short, but still unique.
+The default is flipped to `true` already.

 ## Usage with grunt-html